 Metformin also lowers glucose production in the liver.
 Metformin may not lower blood sugar enough on its own.
 Your doctor will also recommend lifestyle changes, such as losing weight and becoming more active.

 Nausea and diarrhea are possible side effects of metformin.
 These side effects usually go away as your body gets used to the medicine.
 If metformin and lifestyles changes aren't enough to control your blood sugar level, other oral or injected medications can be added.

 - Sulfonylureas.
 These medications help your body secrete more insulin.
 Examples of medications in this class include glyburide (DiaBeta, Glynase), glipizide (Glucotrol) and glimepiride (Amaryl).
 Possible side effects include low blood sugar and weight gain.

 Meglitinides.
-These medications work like sulfonylureas by encouraging the body to secrete more insulin, but they're faster acting, and they don't stay active in the body for as long.
-They also have a risk of causing low blood sugar, but not as much risk as sulfonylureas do.
+These medications work like sulfonylureas by stimulating the pancreas to secrete more insulin, but they're faster acting, and the duration of their effect in the body is shorter.
+They also have a risk of causing low blood sugar, but this risk is lower than with sulfonylureas.

 Weight gain is a possibility with this class of medications as well.
 Examples include repaglinide (Prandin) and nateglinide (Starlix).